|

-Previous Cornucopia AKWA maps (for reference only – see above for current map)
+Previous Cornucopia AKWA maps (for reference only)

 April 15, 2020 – The breeding male and female of the Cornucopia Pack bred for the first time in 2019.
 The breeding female is a radio-collared disperser from the Pine Creek Pack, and the breeding male is a radio-collared disperser from the Walla Walla Pack.
 The pair produced three pups that survived to the end of the year and was counted as a breeding pair.
 Radio-collar data showed a 162mi² use area in the Pine Creek and Keating WMUs with 92% of location data points on public lands.
 The remaining 8% were on private lands.